 CM1 is one of the most basic and important paper and is widely applicable in real life.
-It is a combination of CT1 & CT5 and now also includes excel practical exam, for more details you can visit here – CM1 Core Mathematics 1: First Milestone of New Curriculum.
+It is a combination of CT1 & CT5 and now also includes excel practical exam.
+For more details about CM1 you can visit here – CM1 Core Mathematics 1: First Milestone of New Curriculum.

-Many of you must be looking for some guidance, so these are some of the CM1 Tips & Tricks which you can keep in mind while studying for this exam.
+Many of you must be looking for some guidance, so these are some of the CM1 Tips & Tricks.
+These you should keep in mind while studying for this exam.
 So here are some CM1 Tips & Tricks for you :

 CM1 PAPER A: Exam Tips & Tricks

-- Chances of One question of loan schedules (CH- 11) can be there like find annual/monthly/quarterly/half-yearly instalments, loan outstanding at a certain point, principal and interest component, revised instalment after some changes in the original loan agreement.
+- Chances of One question of loan schedules (CH- 11) can be there like find annual/monthly/quarterly/half-yearly installments, loan outstanding at a certain point, principal and interest component, revised installment after some changes in the original loan agreement.

 - Question from project appraisal using NPV or IRR or investment appraisal using MWRR, TWRR or LIRR.
-A comment like “which is better among TWRR and MWRR and why?” could be asked.
+A comment like “which is better among TWRR and MWRR and why?” could be there.

-- The question could be asked to check immunization or log-normal distribution, or index-linked security, seen in past papers.
+- You can find the questions around to check immunization or log-normal distribution, or index-linked security, seen in past papers.

-- My advice would be to make sure you know all types of Assurance and Annuity Contracts and how to derive their PV, EPV, Variance.
+- My advice would be to make sure you know all types of Assurance and Annuity Contracts. some questions like how to derive their PV, EPV, Variance are usual.

 - Important CM1 Tips & Tricks in Long questions is to know all about calculating net/gross premiums and reserves with fixed/variable benefits.
 Study deeply these topics like Prospective and Retrospective methods of calculating Reserves and Recursive Relationship of reserves.
 Also, calculation using the principle of equivalence having fixed/variable benefits for with or without profit policies.

-- A short question could be asked from insurance contracts having benefits contingent upon the various transition events like about Healthy, Sick and Dead.
+- A short question could be there from insurance contracts having benefits contingent upon the various transition events like about Healthy, Sick and Dead.

 CM1 PAPER B : Exam Tips & Tricks

 - You can use the Actuarial Table and calculator.
-The use of the internet is not permitted
+Cannot use the internet in-between.

 - You must continuously keep on saving your work.

-- You will get an extra 15 minutes at the end of the examination to submit the sheets, complete your exam in 1.45 hrs.
+- There will be an extra 15 minutes at the end of the examination to submit the sheets, complete your exam in 1.45 hrs.

 - Make sure you have tested the download and uploading options before the examination (equipment checking).

-- Break your calculations in different cells.
+- Break your calculations into different cells.
 Don’t try to put all the calculations in one cell as it will lead to more chances of mistakes.

 - If you face any problem during the examination contact the education team at [email protected] or [email protected]